JoeUgly/How_to/README.md

 <br/><br/>
 ### 5. Lookup the parameter using the number from step 4 and the column letter from step 2

 We are using the column letter supplied by cell C3 and the row number supplied by E3.
-We have to add 2 to it because the date in the table starts on row 3.
-Again, we are using the INDIRECT function to refer to the sheet named iu_param_table.
+We have to add 2 to it because the data in the table starts on row 3.
+Again, we are using the INDIRECT function to refer to the sheet named "iu_param_table".

 `=IF(ISNUMBER(E3), INDIRECT("iu_param_table!"&C3&E3+2), "")`